LarryLing/Reaction-Cue-Trainer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Future Developments
+## Future Improvements
-- Implement Audio stimulus
-- Implement text input validation
+- Prevent long text inputs from expanding "Selections" container.

 Click [here][Issues-url] to see the list of Issues!